azat-co/practicalnode/chapter4/chapter4.md

 Of course, developers need to install the `pug` npm module into their project so the pug package is stored locally in `node_modules`.
 Express will use the name `pug` provided to `view engine` to import the `pug` package and *also* use the `pug` as a template files extension in the `views` folder (`views` is the default name).

-**Note**  If you use `$ express <app_name>` command-line tool, you can add the option for engine support, i.e., `–e` option for EJS and –H for Hogan.
+**Note** If you use the `$ express <app_name>` command-line tool, you can add the option for engine support, i.e., the `–e` option for EJS and –H for Hogan.
 This will add EJS or Hogan automatically to your new project.
 Without either of these options, the `express-generator` (versions 4.0.0-4.2.0) will use Pug.

 In the route file, we can call the template—for example, `views/page.pug` (the `views` folder name is another Express.js default, which can be overwritten with the `view` setting):